oracle-livelabs/apex/online-bookstore-app/16-additional-ui-enhancements/16-additional-ui-enhancements.md

     ![Click](images/16-4-33.2.png " ")

 ## Task 4: Use Email Templates For Sending Emails

+In this task, you will create and configure email templates to standardize the emails sent for user signup and forgot password verification.
+You will set up placeholders, define the email structure, and implement processes for sending these verification emails.

 1. Navigate to the application homepage and click **Shared Components**.